Wujidadi/Laravel-Goto-View-Controller/README.md

-# Laravel goto view controller - sublime plugin
+# Laravel goto view controller - Sublime Text 3

 This plugin lets you easily jump to a blade view or a controller.
 If the blade file for the given view doesn't exis, it will be created.